azurecorner/datasynchro-managed-pool-private-infra/README.md

 In my previous article, [Azure DevOps Private Build Agent using Azure Container Instance and Terraform](https://azurewarriors.com/index.php/2024/02/25/azure-devops-private-build-agent-using-azure-container-instance-and-terraform/), I showed how to create private build agents using Docker, Azure Container Instance, and Terraform.

-As a Microsoft MVP, I had the privilege of participating in a private preview of the Managed DevOps Pools, which will completely change the way we design private DevOps agents.
+As a Microsoft MVP, I had the privilege of participating in a private preview of the Managed DevOps Pools, which will completely change the way to design private DevOps agents.

 For more information on the topic of Managed DevOps Pools, please refer to the blog [Announcing the Public Preview of Managed DevOps Pools (MDP) for Azure DevOps](https://devblogs.microsoft.com/devops/managed-devops-pools/).